danielsobrado/CCDAK-Exam-Questions/Schema-Registry/README.md

 #### Schema Evolution Support
 - Both Schema Registry and Avro support schema evolution, allowing schemas to be updated while maintaining compatibility, thus preventing breaking changes.

-- **Backward**: Adding optional fields with defaults, compatible with existing data and code.
+- **Backward**: New schema can read data written in old schema.
+This means your applications can read old data even after the schema has been updated.
+Adding optional fields with defaults, compatible with existing data and code.
+1. Removing a field
+2. Making a required field optional
+3. Widening the range of an integer or long field
-- **Forward**: Removing optional fields, compatible with existing data and code that doesn't use the removed fields.
+- **Forward**: Old schema can read data written in new schema.
+This allows applications using an older schema to read data that was produced with a newer schema.
+Removing optional fields, compatible with existing data and code that doesn't use the removed fields.
+1. Adding a new optional field
+2. Adding a new required field with a default value
-- **Breaking**: such as removing required fields, changing field types incompatibly, or adding new required fields.w
+- **Breaking**: Such as removing required fields, changing field types incompatibly, or adding new required fields.

 **Enums: ** Adding enum symbols is backward-compatible.
 Removing enum symbols is a breaking change.
 Reordering enum symbols is a breaking change.
 "Add, Remove (break), Reorder (break)" (ARR)
 Since Avro 1.9.1 (>= 1.9.1): Default value for enums.
 Writer's symbol not in reader's enum => Use default value if specified, else error.